 Silicon Valley accelerator Y Combinator invites Turing College to its W21 batch.

 Turing College is the first Lithuanian company selected by Y Combinator, a world-leading tech accelerator based in California.

 Turing College joined Y Combinator’s W21 batch, providing it with new opportunities to rapidly scale its solution for hiring in-demand data science talent.

 Turing College was founded.
 The first group of students started their journey.

 Founded in 2020, we represent the fullest realisation yet of the Turing Society’s vision: a data-driven, remote-first IT college that offers self-paced learning and ISAs to cover tuition fees.
 All so our learners can upskill and secure a well-paid position that matches their talent, whether they’re new to coding or have extensive IT experience.

 Lukas created his first coding bootcamp at 16 years old.
 At 22, he became a lecturer in software engineering at ISM international university.
 Lukas has been the CEO of Turing School since 2017.
 He has continued working with the Harvard CS50 team and several top-tier academics on various EdTech projects up to this day.

 Benas started out working with Invest Lithuania, a leading global Lithuanian diaspora tech network.
 After starting the Turing Society, he built a network ranging from education and business advisors to politicians.
-Today he leads the legal, community and business development of Turing.

 Tomas started his first company at only 17.
 At 20, he joined Dashmote at its founding as a core team member and quickly grew to become CTO.
 He is a self-taught engineer with a background in business who studied engineering at the prestigious tech university 42 in Paris, France.
-In Turing, Tomas leads operations and product development.